clj-easy/graal-docs/CLJ-1472/README.md

 # CLJ-1472

 :tada: Update: The recommended patch from [CLJ-1472](https://clojure.atlassian.net/browse/CLJ-1472) resolves this issue.
-This patch is included in the [Clojure 1.10.2 test release](https://clojure.org/community/devchangelog#_release_1_10_2).
+This patch is included in the current Clojure release.
-We strongly encourage you to try it out with your projects and [report back any issues to the Clojure core team](https://clojure.org/community/contributing#_reporting_problems_and_requesting_enhancements).

-Clojure 1.10 introduced locking code into `clojure.spec.alpha` that often causes GraalVM's `native-image` to fail with:

 ```
 Error: unbalanced monitors: mismatch at monitorexit, 96|LoadField#lockee__5436__auto__ != 3|LoadField#lockee__5436__auto__